ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-what-it-takes-filipino-lm-ecosystem.md

 ---

 <span class="firstcharacter">L</span>ast Saturday, I gave a talk at the Analytics & AI Association of the Philippines (AAP) on the topic of Philippine language model evaluation, specifically on [FilBench](/projects/2025/08/21/filbench/).[^1]
-The purpose of the meetup was really to figure out if (1) we can build and (2) what it entails in building a "Philippine LLM."
+The purpose of the meetup was really to figure out (1) whether we can build a "Philippine LLM" and (2) what doing so would entail.
 I had some experience building open language models back in my previous work, and my research on multilinguality is directly related, so I was able to share my thoughts and experiences.

 To preface: the answer to the question of "can we actually build Filipino-centric LLMs?" is definitely **YES**.